Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-Consider an alternative paradigm for estimating the probability weighting function, in which the DM provides probability equivalents of a certain payment: the probability $p$ that makes the lottery $z=(\overline{w},p)$ indifferent to $c=(w_c,1)$.
-Tracing out the probability equivalents $p$ as a function of the normalized certain payments $w_c/\overline{w}$ should --- absent complexity-driven distortions --- reveal the same preferences as the certainty equivalents discussed above.
-Figure \ref{fig:pwf_sim_pe} plots the predicted relationship between the certain payment amount $w_c/\overline{w}$ (y-axis) and the associated probability equivalent $\mathbb{E}[PE(c,Z)]$ (x-axis), in which the certain payment $c=(w_c,1)$ is valued against a probability list $Z=\set{z^1,...,z^n}$, for $z^k=(\overline{w},p_k)$.
-Here we see a reversal of the inverse S-shaped pattern: the difficulty of comparing sure payments against the numeraire good causes probability equivalents to be compressed towards the middle of the price list, generating apparent \textit{underweighting} of small probabilities and \textit{overweighting} of large probabilities.\footnote{While \cite{sprenger_endowment_2015} shows that a model of stochastic reference points can predict a larger degree of risk aversion in probability vs. certainty equivalents in this setting, this account cannot explain the simultaneous apparent overweighting of large probabilities that our model predicts in probability equivalents.}
+Consider an alternative paradigm for eliciting risk preferences using probability equivalents: the probability $p$ that makes the lottery $z=(\overline{w},p)$ indifferent to $c=(w_c,1)$.
+Tracing out probability equivalents as a function of the normalized certain payments $w_c/\overline{w}$ should---absent complexity-driven distortions---reveal the same preferences as certainty equivalents.
+Figure \ref{fig:pwf_sim_pe} plots the predicted relationship between $w_c/\overline{w}$ (y-axis) and the associated probability equivalent $\mathbb{E}[PE(c,Z)]$ (x-axis) simulated from our model.
+Here we see a reversal of the inverse-S pattern: the difficulty of comparing sure payments against the numeraire produces a pull-to-center in probability equivalents, generating \textit{underweighting} of small probabilities and \textit{overweighting} of large probabilities.
+This rationalizes evidence of such inconsistencies between certainty and probability equivalents \citep{sprenger_endowment_2015,feldman_certain_2024}.\footnote{Both papers offer an explanation for these inconsistencies based on loss aversion with stochastic reference points; see Appendix \ref{APP:alt_models} for a discussion of how these explanations relate to our model and data.}